Resonant Parametric Photon Generation in Waveguide-coupled Quantum Emitter Arrays: Diagrammatic approach

 \subsection{Optical theorem}

-We assume that the modulation of the qubits is performed by an external signal.
-The back-action of the qubit system on that signal can be accounted by introducing the scattering parameter $s$.
+We assume that the modulation of the emitters is performed by an external signal.
+The back-action of the emitter system on that signal can be accounted by introducing the scattering parameter $s$.
 Up to the second order in $g$, it reads

 In the absence of non-radiative losses, the optical theorem imposes $2|s|^2 + I_+ + I_- =2$.
 Therefore, we get